Naming the Paradigms

 The paradigm expects the situation/entity to be maintained in support of the two main components while undergoing slow evolution.
 If change is imposed, then each component will press for a better outcome for itself.

-Individuals within the situation identify with the interest of one or other component.
+Individuals within the situation identify with the interests of one or other component.

 Causal Paradigm